hendralizeStuff/android_device_samsung_m21/README.md

-# TWRP device tree for Samsung Galaxy A51
+# SHRP device tree for Samsung Galaxy A51

 ## Build